DISPLAY 6-22-2025

 • Pilot Map At Higher Res:

 Unfortunately there is no Zoom / Un-Zoom feature for the in flight or Pilot map, so it may become nearly useless when using higher resolutions to determine the direction of other planes.
-You can replace the plane icons with larger ones, but that's only useful when looking for a few planes.
-Otherwise it becomes a cluster again like the small icons where.
-See my 'Files Help Document' to get the correct file.
+You can replace the plane icons with larger ones, see my 'Files Page' for that file.
+It's really only useful when looking for a few planes in the air.
+With more than a few, it becomes a cluster again like the original small icons where.

 • Frames Per Second:

-You can use a Wrapper to display the game in Window Mode (Frame) if the Wrapper Program supports it.
-This will help increase your FPS.
+You can use a Wrapper that supports displaying the game in Window Mode (Frame, something the EAW doesn't support by it self).
+This may help increase your FPS.
 In most cases, the game window will not fill your screen.
-See my 'Troubleshoot Help Document', and read the WRAPPER PROGRAMS section on that page to determine how to use them.
+See my 'Troubleshoot Wrappers Help Document', to determine how to use them.

 *See the 'Troubleshoot Help Document' and go to the section titled 'OTHER PROBLEMS RUNNING THE GAME' and read about 'Stretched Game Screens' and how Scaling can effect Frame Per Second displayed.

-As a very last resort to improve your frame rate, try lowering some of the settings in the in-game Graphics menu.
+As a very last resort, for testing purposes, to improve your frame rate, try lowering some of the settings in the in-game Graphics menu.
 If you notice the slowdown while flying over cities, you might want to start with Ground Object Detail.
-If noticed while running in Software mode, lowering your Terrain Detail setting will probably help.
+If noticed slow down while running in Software mode, lowering your Terrain Detail setting will probably help.
 If you notice that your plane doesn’t respond as quickly as you would like, or that movements on the screen are jerky, you may need to lower the level of detail.
 Adjusting the settings to lower detail levels or turning some of the options off should result in a smoother picture and faster responses.

 THE VIDEO CONTROL PANEL